 Chapter 1: What is a Polyurethane Roller?

 Polyurethane rollers are cylindrical rollers covered by a layer of elastomer material called polyurethane.
 Depending on the application, the inner roller core is prone to scratches, dents, corrosion, and other types of damage.
-The layer of polyurethane protects the inner roller core using its intrinsic properties such as abrasion resistance and impact strength.
+The layer of polyurethane has intrinistic properties the inner roller core, such as abrasion resistance and impact strength.
 Polyurethane rollers are used in many manufacturing processes for performing operations such as:

 Chapter 2: Advantages of Polyurethane Rollers

-Polyurethane and rubbers such as nitrile and neoprene belong to a family of materials called elastomers.
-Because of their elastic properties, both of them are used as roller covers.
+Polyurethane and rubbers, such as nitrile and neoprene, belong to a family of materials called elastomers.
+Their elastic properties make them an ideal choice as roller-covering material.
 Polyurethane rollers have several advantages over ordinary rubber rollers.
 Their impressive mechanical properties make them more viable than other types.
-Below are some of the benefits of using polyurethane rollers.
+The many benefits of polyurethane rollers include:

 Ease of processing

 Processing polyurethane does not require expensive and complicated equipment.
 A simple blending operation may only require a batch mixer (no heating equipment needed).
 This is in contrast with other rubber types, which employ equipment for mastication and heating.